 What Questions to Prepare for

 The topic of movies is most likely to come up in the speaking exam.
+It could theoretically appear in any part.
 You can prepare by practicing these questions:

 - Do you like to watch films?